 Emergency Medical Services Providers

-- Emergency Medical Technician - Basic (EMT-B): Basic life support provider, trained to assess and manage immediate life threats.
-Course usually offered each year over about a semester-and-a-half by TC3 and Cornell, or in three weeks in an intensive program at the NYS Fire Academy in Montour Falls.
+- Emergency Medical Technician - Basic (EMT-B): (approx. 150 hours plus some online work plus some ambulance/hospital time): Basic life support provider, trained to assess and manage immediate life threats.
+Also treats fractures, other trauma, and other medical issues.
+Can cancel an ambulance under certain circumstances and “sign off” a patient.
+Course usually offered twice each year, fall and spring semesters, by TC3.
 Additionally, local fire departments will sometimes sponsor an EMT course on another schedule.

-The NYS Department of Health certifies two higher levels of care, AEMT-Critical Care and AEMT-Paramedic.
+The NYS Department of Health certifies two higher levels of care, AEMT-Advanced and AEMT-Paramedic.
 Danby is not equipped to provide care at these levels, but these are career opportunities for individuals who become an EMT with us and discover that they like it.

 Fire police perform some of the most dangerous work for arguably the least recognition.
 Although fires are dangerous, one of the greatest hazards to firefighters is being struck by a careless driver on an emergency scene.
 A fire or accident can be very disruptive to traffic, and also create a spectacle that distracts drivers.
 The primary duty of fire police is to control traffic around an emergency scene in order to protect our members and the public from this danger.
 This often means standing for hours in inclement weather, doing work that is not as "exciting" or "heroic" as fighting fire or extricating an accident victim; however, fire police are an absolutely essential part of nearly all of our operations.
 Fire police may also perform other scene protection duties such as securing the scene during a fire investigation.